reduxjs/redux/docs/api/README.md

 # API Reference

-Redux API surface is tiny.
+The Redux API surface is tiny.
 Redux defines a set of contracts for you to implement (such as [reducers](../Glossary.md#reducer)) and provides a few helper functions to tie these contracts together.

-This file documents the complete Redux API.
+This section documents the complete Redux API.
 Keep in mind that Redux is only concerned with managing the state.
 In a real app, you’ll also want to use UI bindings like [react-redux](https://github.com/gaearon/react-redux).

 ### Top-Level Exports